rk-ramakrishna/Linux_Learnings/README.md

-## 2. Linux Distro [Distribution]:
+## 2. Linux Distributions:

 1. Since Linux is open source many people code and released their own versions of Linux.
 Currently in market there are many Linux distros available.
      Linux distros rating can be found at  http://distrowatch.com

 2. Linux Distro is set of components required to achieve successful working Linux system

 3. A Linux distro includes the **Linux kernel itself**, the omnipresent **GNU tools**, a lot of small tools that are needed to provide different services, probably a windowing system, a desktop environment, and finally a **package management system** with a number of software packages that can be installed by default or according to user preferences.

 4. Linux distros broadly categorized into two groups.
         ### a. commercial distors